pivot-access-ltd/bma-offline-docs/src/report-a-bug.md

-MAAS bugs are reported via launchpad.
+MAAS bugs are reported via Launchpad.
 We'll provide the link in a moment, but first, some necessary prerequisites.

 Filing a good bug report makes all the difference in how quickly we can triage and address your problem.
 This brief how-to guide will walk you through the steps of filing a bug.
 Some of these steps are necessary preparation, and the better you prepare before you file, the better the bug report.